 Question is, however, will people accept this new strong, but softer and more absorbent Scott.

-Nice to see Mark Knight has done an excellent cartoon summing up the Morrison makeover
+Curious to see Mark Knight doing this cartoon summing up the Morrison makeover

 Also, here is ScoMo smiling on Insiders, after rolling out more of the softer side.
 It’s a touch unsettling.